ryedin/site/_posts/2016-06-30-why-docker.md

 [<img src="https://medium2.global.ssl.fastly.net/max/7860/1*Dx070Ud3KNx7l1F9XcVJKg.png">](https://medium2.global.ssl.fastly.net/max/7860/1*Dx070Ud3KNx7l1F9XcVJKg.png)
 <p class="caption">Docker Tools in Production.
 No custom AMI required.</p>

-But now that everything on an system can be accomplished via well documented APIs and language client libraries like the [go-dockerclient](https://github.com/fsouza/go-dockerclient), extremely sophisticated process management systems have emerged.
+But now that everything on a system can be accomplished via well-documented APIs and language client libraries like the [go-dockerclient](https://github.com/fsouza/go-dockerclient), extremely sophisticated process management systems have emerged.

 A simple example is that `docker ps` works exactly the same on my OS X computer and on AWS, where `ps` doesn’t due to differences between the BSD and GNU implementations.

 An extreme example is that AWS ECS turns one or more instances running `dockerd` into a compute cluster.
-You can ask this cluster to run 5 web processes and an agent will tell the Docker daemons to start the 5 web processes on different hosts.
+You can ask this cluster to run 5 web processes, and an agent will tell the Docker daemons to start the 5 web processes on different hosts.
 It will then constantly introspect the Docker daemons and will start a new container if it observes that a container failed.

-Before Docker cluster computing has been tied very closely to a specific operating systems like [RedHat Cluster Suite](https://en.wikipedia.org/wiki/Red_Hat_cluster_suite) or [Solaris Cluster](https://en.wikipedia.org/wiki/Solaris_Cluster) and lots of platform specific glue.
+Before Docker, cluster computing had been tied very closely to specific operating systems like [RedHat Cluster Suite](https://en.wikipedia.org/wiki/Red_Hat_cluster_suite) or [Solaris Cluster](https://en.wikipedia.org/wiki/Solaris_Cluster) and lots of platform specific glue.
 The Docker Remote APIs make cluster computing approachable for far more users.

 Compared to previous process management techniques Docker Containers are clearly a better format to target.
-The engine runs everywhere and the API first design makes it easier to program around that any other systems programming techniques before it.
+The engine runs everywhere, and the API-first design makes it easier to program around than any other systems programming techniques before it.

 ## De Facto Standard